|Monday 5th February – Saturday 17th February 2024||13 Days||Group Size Limit 8|

 Just downstream from the ‘monkey park’ is a small spa (onsen), with a belching fumarole that produces a very photogenic steam cloud in the narrow valley.
 Here we will take lunch and guests can, if they wish (for a reasonable charge), take a dip in the outdoor ‘ofuro’ (Japanese Bath), quite possibly with some Snow Monkeys!

-This morning we will drive to Haneda airport in Tokyo and take a midday flight to Kushiro airport on the northern island of Hokkaido.
-It is just a short drive to our hotel at Tsurui, where we will spend three nights.
-This afternoon we will have our first encounter with the stunning Red-crowned Cranes of Hokkaido.
+This morning we will return to Haneda airport in Tokyo and take a flight to Kushiro airport on the northern island of Hokkaido.
+It is just a short drive to our hotel, where we will spend three nights.
+If flight timings allow we will have our first encounter with the stunning Red-crowned Cranes of Hokkaido late this afternoon.

 Our main priority during our stay in the Kushiro region will be photographing the magnificent Red-crowned (or Japanese) Cranes, which in the winter months are concentrated in the complex of damp fields and marshlands to the north of Kushiro.